Andrew Thomas House

-Andrew Thomas House, also known as Camden-Jackson Township Public Library, is a historic home located at Camden, Carroll County, Indiana.
+Andrew Thomas House, also known as Camden-Jackson Township Public Library, is a historic home located at Camden, Indiana.
 It was built in 1869, and is a 2 1/2-story, transitional Greek Revival / Italianate style brick dwelling.
 It measures approximately 27 feet, 6 inches, wide and 65 feet deep.
-It features a full width, one-story front porch.
+It features a full-width, one-story front porch.
 In 1969, the building was acquired for use as a community library.

 It was listed on the National Register of Historic Places in 2003.